spr-networks/super/README.md

 ## How it Works

 An unspoofable device identity is established with MAC & Per-Device PSK for WiFi (or a VPN Public Key for Remote Devices).
 From there, each device gets its own /30 subnet to exist on.
-Hardening and firewall blocks network attacks -- and routing rules redefine connectivity between devices and to the internet.
+Hardening and firewall blocks network attack and routing rules redefine connectivity between devices and to the internet.

 ## Features